mcschmitz/gpt3-signalbot/ReadMe.md

     -v $SIGNAL_CLI:/home/.local/share/signal-cli \
     -e 'MODE=json-rpc' bbernhard/signal-cli-rest-api
 ```
 As soon as the logs show `time="2022-12-23T17:30:03Z" level=info msg="Started Signal Messenger REST API"` the API is started successfully.

+4. Now that the API is started we can start the bot by running `poetry run python bot.py --service 127.0.0.1:8080 --phone_number <Your-Phone-Number>`